mukeshnegi2108/gcp-account-ceration/README.md

 Network Segmentation: Implement network segmentation to isolate terminal access from other parts of the environment.
 This can help contain potential security breaches and limit the scope of any security incidents.

 Logging and Auditing: Enable comprehensive logging and auditing of terminal access activities.
 This ensures that you have a record of who accessed the terminal, when they did so, and what actions they performed.
 Regularly review these logs for any suspicious or unauthorized activity.

+Create a Git Repository: Set up a Git repository for your machine learning project in Google Cloud Repositories.

+Clone the Repository: Clone the repository to your local development environment using Git.
+This allows you to work with the code and assets locally.

+Develop and Collaborate: Develop your machine learning models, code, and data in your local environment and use Git to commit and push changes to the Git repository.
+Collaborate with team members as needed.

+Continuous Integration: Set up CI/CD pipelines in Google Cloud to automate training and deployment processes when changes are pushed to the repository.

+Version Control: Use Git to track changes, create branches for different experiments, and maintain a history of your work.